jiva/tenable_zero_day_assessment/zero_day_assessment_challenge_2_jiva.md

 We see the message prompt is being referenced at address `0x0414`.
 Let's dissect the code around that address.

 The function located at address `0x0384` appears to be some sort of message printing routine.
-It looks like the main game loop.
+It may even be the main game loop.
 There's code here that prints out the prompt message, as well as any button you pressed.
 It also has as a reference to a string that indicates that the flag as been generated and a message for us to find it.
 I wonder if this is the meat of the logic around reading the input keys and generating the flag.

 ![Image](./writeup_images/c2_ghidra_0384_main_loop_maybe.png)